ekobsd/msexcel/README.md

 ### Level 2 -- Intermediate

 #### Module 3
-Future Excel Pro Player will be comfortable with:
 - [ ] table, filtering, and shorting
 - [ ] conditional logic
 - [ ] INDEX MATCH / vlookup

 #### Module 4
-Future Excel Pro Player will be comfortable with:
 - [ ] INDEX MATCH / vlookup #2
 - [ ] conditional logic #2
 - [ ] pivot table

 #### Module 5
-Future Excel Pro Player will be comfortable with:
 - [ ] TRIM and PROPER
 - [ ] basic data visualization
 - [ ] Data Extraction

 #### Module 6
-Future Excel Pro Player will be comfortable with:
 - [ ] charts
 - [ ] dynamic shape
 - [ ] pivot table #2